 The candidate must complete a program of courses required by the Department.
-This program depends on the candidate's preparation and special interests, but will include Physics 601, 603, 610, 621, 622, and 630.
-The candidate must pass a qualifying examination at the M.S. level.
-The exam deals with the undergraduate material, the content of the first-year graduate courses, and information obtained from seminars, colloquia, and journals.
+This program de-pends on the candidate's preparation and special interests, but will include Physics 601, 603, 610, 621, 622, and 630.
+The candidate must take the Ph.D. qualifying exam.
+This exam deals with the undergraduate material, the content of the first-year graduate courses and colloquia.
+There are two possible outcomes of the qualifying exam: pass or not pass at the Ph.D. level.
+Passing at the Ph.D. level satisfies the exam requirement for an M.S. degree.
+Otherwise, the Physics faculty will consider the qualifying exam score, along with academic performance in course work and research performance (ifany), in order to determine whether the standards for a Master of Science degree are met.
 The candidate is required to register for Colloquium, (Physics 650) for a minimum of two semesters of residence.
 In addition, the candidate must accumulate 32 credit hours, including registering for Physics 651 or 652 to obtain a minimum of two semesters teaching experience.